DigitalDenCloud/serverless-web-application-backend/README.md

     }
 ```

-#### Put-Function:
----

-In this script, the update operation is an ADD operation, which increments the value of the "visitors" attribute by the specified value.
+In the put-function script, the update operation is an ADD operation, which increments the value of the "visitors" attribute by the specified value:

 ```python
 import boto3